cmoody2/Internship_Code_Summary/README.md

 ## **CRUD Functionality**

 The beginning stories of this sprint revolved around creating our basic app and applying CRUD functionality.
 I started by setting up the basic elements of the project such as a base, homepage, navigation, and footer templates and mapping their corresponding URLs to their function-based views.
-During this step I also created the necessary URL routing for my homepage template and used template inheritance to connect all of my templates.
+During this step I also created the necessary URL routing for my homepage template and used template inheritance to connect all of my templates together.

 * **Create**